tremor-rs/tremor-www-docs/docs/index.md

 # Tremor

-Tremor is an event processing originally system designed primarily for the needs of Wayfair Operations.
+Tremor is an event processing originally system designed primarily for the needs of platform engineering and infrastructure.

-Tremor has been running in production since October 2018, processes 6 terabytes of data per day, or in the region of 10 billion log messages per minute and 10 million metrics per second.
+Tremor has been running in production since October 2018, processes 10 terabytes of data per day, or 10 billion messages per minute and 10 million metrics per second.
+Tremor achieves this with 10x footprint reduction in bare metal infrastructure and cloud based deployments in 6 ( and counting ) systems at Wayfair, whilst reducing memory usage by 10x and delivering better quality of service under conditions when our network is saturated at peak eCommerce trading lifecycles.

+Tremor reduces cost, reduces complexity and consolidates and simplifies our operational environment to spark SRE joy, to reduce workload on our NOC and to drop our operating costs.

+As a secondary benefit, tremor is relatively low latency and relatively high throughput however this is an explicit non-goal of the project.

 Tremor runs 24x7 365 days per year and is implemented in the Rust programming language.